 Our executive management and acquisition teams maintain a deep, broad network of relationships among key market participants, including property brokers, lenders, owners and tenants.
 We believe these relationships and our research-driven origination methods provide us access to off-market and lightly marketed acquisition opportunities, many of which may not be available to our competitors.
 Furthermore, we believe that a significant portion of industrial space in the U.S. falls within our target investment criteria and that there will be ample supply of attractive acquisition opportunities in the future.
-Since our initial public offering, we have reviewed over \$3.5 billion in transactions, we have underwritten over \$950 million in transactions and we have closed acquisitions totaling approximately \$343 million.
+Since our initial public offering, we have reviewed over \$4.3 billion in transactions, we have underwritten over \$1.4 billion in transactions and we have closed acquisitions totaling approximately \$456 million.

 In the normal course of our business, we regularly evaluate the market for industrial properties to identify potential acquisition targets.
-As of the date of this prospectus supplement, we are evaluating approximately \$420 million of potential acquisitions in our target markets that we have identified as warranting further investment consideration after an initial review.
-We do not have any relationship with the sellers of the properties we are evaluating.
-As of the date of this prospectus supplement, we have neither entered into any letters of intent or purchase agreements with respect to any potential acquisitions, other than as described above under "Recent Developments," nor have we begun a comprehensive due diligence review with respect to any of these properties.
-Accordingly, we do not believe that the acquisition of any of the properties under evaluation is probable as of the date of this prospectus supplement.
+As of the date of this prospectus supplement, we are evaluating approximately \$310 million of potential acquisitions in our target markets that we have identified as warranting further investment consideration after an initial review.
+As of the date of this prospectus supplement, we have entered into multiple non-binding letters of intent in the ordinary course of our evaluation of certain properties.
+The acquisition of any of the properties under evaluation is subject to due diligence review and the negotiation of definitive purchase agreements.